City of Ames Grows Lower Carbon Fleet with Partners Chevron Renewable Energy Group and Optimus Technologies

 This announcement comes after a successful pilot was conducted with five City-owned trucks throughout 2020, meaning soon the City will have 12 total trucks running on B100.
 The City of Ames is eager to get more trucks on the road that reduce carbon emissions and provide cleaner air for its residents.

-Biodiesel is a cleaner alternative to petroleum diesel and is a readily available, sustainable solution for fleets.
+Biodiesel is a lower carbon alternative to petroleum diesel and is a readily available, sustainable solution for fleets.
 Suitable for use in any diesel engine, biodiesel can be adopted starting at blends of 20 percent, or B20, all the way up to 100 percent (B100).
 Biodiesel is considered an advanced biofuel by the EPA because it reduces greenhouse gas emissions (GHG) by more than 50 percent.
 REG biodiesel reduces GHGs by up to 86 percent compared to diesel fuel.

 “We undertook the B100 project because we wanted to be responsible stewards to our planet, to the environment,” Mayor John Haila says.
 “It’s a tremendous opportunity to make a big impact.”